 This then leads us to investigate why the righteous took delight in the law of God, so much so, that he meditates on the law of God day and night.
-This would suggests a sense of urgency and preparedness, and as we continue to discuss Psalm one, we are going to now look at the attitude of the righteous and why it was important for him to take delight in the law of God and meditate on it day and night.
+This would suggest a sense of urgency and preparedness, and as Jesus said, he urgently bought the field because of its value and because of what was hidden within the prize that would benefit his life.

-And to begin our investigation, we will answer the unasked question concerning the law of God, and the question we would like to ask is this, “What is the law of God?”
-Well, from what we have gathered from the Psalm and our previous episodes, the law of God is God’s instruction for our lives, it’s God’s message to everyone concerning God’s plan, his coming judgment, and how we are to live our lives to receive God’s approval and promise.
+With that said, it is then important we ask the unasked question concerning the law of God, and the question we would like to ask is this, “What is the law of God?
+And what was hidden in the law of God the blessed man found valuable?”
+Well, from what we have gathered from the Psalm and our previous chapters, the law of God is God’s instruction for our lives, it’s God’s message to everyone concerning God’s plan, his coming judgment, and how we are to live our lives to receive God’s approval and promise.

 2 Timothy 3:16 states, “All Scripture is given by inspiration of God and is profitable for doctrine, for reproof, for correction, for instruction in righteousness.”
 And having that in mind, we can then say God’s law is also God’s detailed plan on how to escape the coming and appointed judgment set against the world.